Skip to main content

 You need all four levels.
 Outcomes inspire.
 Phases organize.
 Milestones track.
 Tasks execute.

-Principles for Effective Decomposition
+What Are the Principles for Effective Goal Decomposition?

 No task should take longer than 2 hours.
 If it does, it's not a task—it's a mini-project that needs further decomposition.
 Pair this with time blocking to ensure each task gets dedicated focus.